AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

    ![screen_shot_2018-11-26at112154am](assets/screen_shot_2018-11-26at112154am.png)

+### Searching a device from the device Manager {#search-device}

+Once you have registered devices to your player, you can view all the devices from the Device Manager UI.

+1. Navigate to the Device Manager UI from your AEM Screens project, for instance, **DemoScreens** --> **Devices**.

+1. Select the **Devices** folder and click on **Device Manager** from the action bar.

+1. The list of registered devices displays.

+1. If you have a long list of registered devices, you can now search using the search icon from the action bar or simply click `/` (forward slash) to invoke the search functionality.

+#### Limitations on Search Functionality {#limitations}

+* User will be able to search any word in the device id or device name.
+Please make sure to store the device names in multiple words such as "Boston Store Lobby" rather than "BostonStoreLobby".

+* In the former case, it allows to search for any word "boston", "store", "lobby" but in the latter case searching "boston" won't show the results.

+* Wild card, `*` is supported for search.
+In case, you want to find all the devices with name starting with **boston**, you can use **boston***.

+1. If the device name is **BostonStoreLobby** and searching for **boston** will not return the result but **boston*** will return the result.

 ## Limitations on Device Registration {#limitations-on-device-registration}

 System wide user password restrictions might cause failure in the device registration.
 The device registration uses a random generated password to create the device user.